Date: 28 August 2014. Diagnosing a Blown

 without a load.
 The trip would be uncompensated, thus the price goes

-down if you're heading the right way.
+down if you are heading the right way.
 And I was.

 needed to get Seaweed to the launch ramp in Steinhatchee that night.

-I didn't want to call TowBoatUS -- it wasn't an emergency and I felt
+I didn't want to call TowBoatUS -- this was not an emergency and I felt

 certain I could find a local to drag Seaweed over to the ramp.
 After